REALTECH aiLAB

 SAP teams are currently facing a real balancing act: cloud speed, rising expectations from the specialist departments (Joule & Co.) – and at the same time strict requirements for authorizations, auditing, operation and costs.

-This is exactly where Business AI can help: not as “AI everywhere”, but as support in the typical bottlenecks in SAP operations and processes – e.g. when quickly classifying documents/tickets, recognizing exceptions, merging context from data, logs and documentation or preparing the next steps.
-With clean governance and a suitable architecture, the benefits become measurable and manageable.
+This is exactly where Business AI can help: not as “AI everywhere,” but as targeted support for typical bottlenecks in SAP operations and business processes – for example, when quickly categorizing documents or tickets, identifying exceptions, consolidating context from data, logs, and documentation, or preparing the next steps.
+With sound governance and the right architecture, the benefits become measurable and manageable.

 For companies